Information-Theoretic Policy Learning from Partial Observations with Fully Informed Decision Makers: Algorithms for policy learning

 Probabilistic inference refers to the process of reasoning with incomplete information according to rational principles.
 Inference principles therefore determine how to update a prior belief into a posterior belief when new information becomes available.
 Bayesian inference can be used to process information that is represented by the outcome of experiments, i.e. empirical evidence.
-The I- and M-projection are information-theoretic concepts that can be used to process information represented by constraints that affect the belief space.
-We refer to such evidence as structural.
+The Information- and Moment-projection, respectively abbreviated to the I- and M-projection, are information-theoretic concepts that can be used to process information represented by constraints that affect the belief space.
+We could arguably refer to such evidence as \textit{structural}.

-The concepts are based on the relative entropy $\mathbb{D}[\pi\parallel\rho] = \expect{\pi}[\log \frac{\pi}{\rho}]$ between distributions $\pi\in\mathcal{P}$ and $\rho\in\mathcal{P}$ where $\mathcal{P}$ denotes the space of all probability distributions.
+The concepts are based on the relative entropy $\mathbb{D}[\pi\parallel\rho] = \expect{\pi}[\log \frac{\pi}{\rho}]$ between distributions $\pi\in\mathcal{P}$ and $\rho\in\mathcal{P}$.
 The relative entropy is a measure of the inefficiency of assuming that the distribution is $\rho$ when the true distribution is $\pi$ \cite{cover2006elements}.
-The relative entropy is always positive, zero only for $\pi \equiv \rho$ and asymmetric.
-According to the principle of maximum entropy advocated by Jaynes amongst others \cite{largeault1986papers}, the relative entropy must be minimized if we want to encode some form of new information (usually an expectation, i.e. $\expect{\pi}[f] = \mu$) into the prior $\rho$.
-The I-projection and M-projection are closely related to this concept and can be defined formally as follows. \begin{itemize} \item\textbf{I-projection} The I-projection and maximum entropy principle are equivalent with $\pi^\bullet$ the I-projection of $\rho$ onto $\mathcal{P}^\bullet$.
+According to the principle of maximum entropy advocated by Jaynes amongst others, the relative entropy should be minimized if we want to encode some form of new information (usually an expectation, i.e. $\expect{\pi}[f] = \mu$) into the prior $\rho$. \begin{itemize} \item\textbf{I-projection} The I-projection and maximum entropy principle are equivalent with $\pi^\bullet$ the I-projection of $\rho$ onto $\mathcal{P}^\bullet$.

 \item\textbf{M-projection} The M-projection is the reciprocal of the I-projection with $\pi^\star$ the M-projection of $\rho$ onto $\mathcal{P}^*$.

 \end{itemize}